Studio Drift: History

 and their works were shown during the Venice Art Biennale in the exhibition Dysfunctional.

 In 2019, DRIFT won the Dezeen Awards for ‘Designer of the Year’ and ‘Lighting design of the year’ with the artwork Franchise Freedom.

 Later during the year, DRIFT had their operatic debut.
 DRIFT artist Lonneke Gordijn - together with director Monique Wagemakers and Choreographer Nanine Linning - deconstructs the traditional codes of opera through the creation of Ego.
 Ego is a time-based kinetic sculpture in the signature block form of the art studio.
 Initially, the sculpture was created to materialize the internal turmoil of Orfeo, the protagonist of the famous opera, on the stage.
 In March 2020, Ego had its debut off-stage at PACE Gallery in New York.

 On 5 May 2020, during the Liberation Day in the Netherlands, a special performance of Franchise Freedom flew over the city of Rotterdam.
 The artist duo prepared the special custom show to celebrate freedom during the coronavirus crisis.

+In 2023, Drift Studio announced opening a museum in Amsterdam in 2025, in the Van Gendt Hallen, a project that reflects "the outcome of everything we have been working towards for the past 17 years" according to its founders.